 3

-From the dense forests of Lapland to the wide Bothnian Bay, travel in Finland is a study in contrasts.
+From the dense forests of Lapland to the broad Bothnian Bay, journey in Finland is a examine in contrasts.

 By Elizabeth Heath

 “Reindeer!”
-Several of us shout in unison at our first sighting of these boreal deer in the wild, an antlered duo blithely munching on dewy grass.
-We’re at Pohjolan Pirtti & Kievari, a historic lakeside farm that feels a long way from anywhere.
-In reality, we are a long way away—from airports, major cities, or urban conveniences, and we’re closer to the Russian border than we are to the nearest highway.
+Several of us shout in unison at our first sighting of those boreal deer within the wild, an antlered duo blithely munching on dewy grass.
+We’re at Pohjolan Pirtti & Kievari, a historic lakeside farm that feels a great distance from anyplace.
+In actuality, we’re a great distance away—from airports, main cities, or city conveniences, and we’re nearer to the Russian border than we’re to the closest freeway.

-We warm our bones with hot blueberry juice drank from wooden Kuksa cups, rub hands over a wood stove, and bake traditional Lappish flatbread, which we’ll later eat with moose casserole.
-It’s a microcosm of Finnish Lapland in a few hours—vast, remote, dazzlingly wild, far removed, both in geography and attitude, and absolutely filled with reindeer.
+We heat our bones with sizzling blueberry juice drank from wood Kuksa cups, rub arms over a wooden range, and bake conventional Lappish flatbread, which we’ll later eat with moose casserole.
+It’s a microcosm of Finnish Lapland in just a few hours—huge, distant, dazzlingly wild, far eliminated, each in geography and perspective, and completely full of reindeer.

 Reindeer Wranglers